What Is Mental Accounting?

-Mental accounting is useful for retailers in the following ways:
+Mental accounting theory is useful for marketers in the following ways:

-- The marketers can design appropriate sales and marketing strategies upon learning the weaknesses in customers’ mental accounting and use the same for convincing them to buy things.
-With the help of this, marketers are able to market their products to customers in various ways.
-The most common method used by marketers is offering their goods and services at a lucrative discount.
-Since the customers are not much aware of how mental arithmetic actually works they end up falling into the marketer’s trickery and make unnecessary purchases.
+- The marketers can design appropriate sales and marketing strategies upon learning the weaknesses in customers’ mental accounting and use them to convince them to buy things.
+With the help of this, marketers can market their products to customers in various ways.
+Marketers’ most common method is offering their goods and services at a lucrative discount.
+Since the customers are unaware of how mental arithmetic works, they fall into the marketer’s trickery and make unnecessary purchases.

 - Mental accounting even assists marketers in building a strong customer base.

-- With the help of mental accounting, investors can set-up a savings budget plan for every month and learn how they can allocate their assets.
-It also allows investors to review their assets on a regular basis.
+- With the help of mental accounting, investors can set up a savings budget plan for every month and learn how they can allocate their assets Allocate Their AssetsAsset Allocation is the process of investing your money in various asset classes such as debt, equity, mutual funds, and real estate, depending on your return expectations and risk tolerance.
+This makes it easier to achieve your long-term financial goals..
+It also allows investors to review their assets regularly.